-The second form of editing consists of added scenes that were never filmed originally.
-In the original version, Lily rides in the ambulance with her husband after his attempted suicide.
+The second form of editing consists of added footage that was never filmed originally.
+In the original version, Lily rides in the ambulance with her husband Courtland after his attempted suicide.
 Even though they will have to spend all the money they have to keep him from being convicted for malversation, they look at each other fondly, knowing that even without that money they will live happily together, at which point the movie ends.
 In the theatrical version, the part where they look at each other with love in their eyes is edited out.
 What follows is a scene in which Lily is punished by having her return to Pittsburg where she started, with her husband going to work as a laborer in a steel mill, forcing her to live amongst the lowlifes she wanted to get away from.
 This added scene was required in order for it to pass muster with the censors.
 We don’t see Barbara Stanwyck in this scene, because by that time she was already busy making another movie.
 It is merely described by members of the board of directors.

 After her father dies, when his bootleg still explodes, she visits Cragg at his shop.
-He tells her she must leave the town they are in or she is lost, that with her youth and looks she has power over men, that she can be a master, not a slave.
+He tells her she must leave the town they are in or she is lost, that with her youth and looks she has power over men, that she can be a master instead of a slave.
 In the original version, he quotes from The Will to Power, in which Nietzsche says that no matter how we idealize it, life is nothing but exploitation.* He tells her to exploit herself, to use men to get the things she wants.
 In the theatrical version, however, we do not see the title of the book or get the quote from Nietzsche.
-Cragg’s remarks about Lily’s exploiting herself and using men are removed and are replaced by something quite different: he tells her to be clean and to remember the difference between right and wrong.
+Cragg’s remarks about Lily’s exploiting herself and using men are removed and replaced by something quite different: he tells her to be clean and to remember the difference between right and wrong.
 This is quite the opposite from what we might expect from a student of Nietzsche, the philosopher that wrote Beyond Good and Evil.

 Along the lines of suppressing Nietzsche and modifying Cragg’s advice, the other forms of editing are also used.
-In the original version, Lily comes home to her swanky apartment in New York to find that Cragg has sent her another book by Nietzsche, Thoughts Out of Season.
-She turns to a passage emphasized by Cragg in which Nietzsche says that to get what you want, you must “crush all sentiment.”** In the theatrical version, we do not get to see the title of the book or its author.
+In the original version, Lily comes home to her plush apartment in New York to find that Cragg has sent her another book by Nietzsche, Thoughts Out of Season.
+She turns to a passage emphasized by Cragg in which Nietzsche says that to get what you want, you must “crush all sentiment.”** In the theatrical version, we do not get to see that quotation, the title of the book, or its author.
 Instead, we have footage added after the original version had been filmed in which she finds a letter from Cragg inside the book.
 In that letter Cragg tells her she has picked the wrong way, that life will defeat her unless she regains her self-respect.
 Just to make sure we understand Cragg’s admonition as supposedly arising from his Christian faith, the closing just above his name says, “Merry Christmas.”
 And this too is quite the opposite of what we might expect from a student of Nietzsche, the philosopher that wrote The Antichrist.

 As noted above, I saw the theatrical version first.
-I had read that a lot of the Nietzsche stuff had been suppressed.
+I had read that the Nietzsche stuff had been suppressed.
 Nevertheless, I wasn’t surprised by what I saw.
 Apologists for Nietzsche are often at pains to say that he has been misunderstood.
 The movie Rope (1948) is a good example.
-In that movie, a college professor half-seriously talks about the superman who is so superior he has the right to eliminate those who are inferior.
-When a couple of his students decide to eliminate an inferior acquaintance by murdering him, the professor is appalled that they misunderstood what he was saying.
-So I figured Baby Face would have been in that vein even if some allusions to Nietzsche had been left in.
-But in the original version Lily did not misunderstand Nietzsche as explained to her by Cragg.
+In that movie, a college professor, played by Jimmy Stewart, talks about the superman, who is so superior he has the right to eliminate those who are inferior.
+When he finds out that a couple of his students decided to eliminate an inferior acquaintance by murdering him, the professor is appalled that they misunderstood what he was saying.
+And so, I figured Baby Face would have been in that vein even if some allusions to Nietzsche had been left in.
+But in the original version, Lily did not misunderstand Nietzsche, as explained to her by Cragg.
 In fact, Cragg would have been disappointed to find out that Lily gave in to sentiment instead of crushing it.
-This modification is the most radical way in which the movie had been edited for theatrical release.
+This modification is the most radical way in which the movie was edited for theatrical release.